noevazz/learning_html/README.md

 - You can add multiple styles by separating each style using a semicolon `;`.
 - A single style can have multiple values, as the `font-family`in this case you can separate each value using a comma `,`.
 - The `font-family` style will use the first font listed, if it is not available it will try with the next and will continue to do that until one font is found for use.
+- The `color` property receives a hexadecimal value (#F00 is the same as red because the first hex value is R (red), the second digit is G (green) and the last value is B (blue)) or a common color name such as red or blue, read more at [https://htmlcolorcodes.com/color-names/](https://htmlcolorcodes.com/color-names/)

+Here are another common styles you can apply:

+- `font-size`: Font size, the value is a number along with the measure (px for pixels), the number and the measure should be together without spaces between them.
+- `text-align`: specifies the horizontal alignment, options: `left`, `right`, ``center

 ## Display property values